 Seasonal allergies can be counteracted by limiting your exposure to allergens.
 These sensitivities can be prevented by taking the accompanying measures:

 - Use HEPA (high-productivity particulate air) filters in air conditioners to trap pollen spores and change air filters frequently.

-- Avoid pollen exchange to the pillowcase by washing your hair at the end of the day that will wash out all the pollen from your hair.
+- Avoid pollen exchange to the pillowcase by washing your hair at the end of the day, which will wash out all the pollen from your hair.

-- Check your local climate network for local pollen figures and try to remain inside when pollen counts are high.
+- Check your local climate network for pollen figures and try remaining inside when pollen counts are high.

 - Keep your windows closed while the hay fever is dynamic.

-- Pillows ought to be replaced each 2 to 3 years.
+- Pillows ought to be replaced every 2 to 3 years.